 What if you don’t have the time to visit the yard?

-Not everyone has the time to make a visit early on in their decision process, so we do urge people to take a look at our website which shows the majority of our current stock too, but seeing them in person before you buy is an absolutely must.
+Not everyone has the time to make a visit early on in their decision process, so we do urge people to take a look at our website which shows the majority of our current stock too, but seeing them in person before you buy is an absolute must.

 Can you source stone if you are shown an example and you don’t currently hold stock of anything similar?